Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 &nbsp;

 To find the value of the bit being revealed, we convert the entire preimage into bits and access it at the index `bitNum`.
-The first line defines an array of 512 boolean values (`bool[512]`) called `secretBits`.
+The first line defines an array of 512 boolean values (`bool[512]`) called `preimageBits`.
 It is initialized to an array of 512 `false` values.
 The syntax `[<value>; <number>]` initializes the an array of `<number>` copies of `<value>`.
 It is necessary to include it here because a Zokrates variable must be initialized when it is declared.